sangtaeha/BLE-Mesh-Project/README.md

 *https://www.nordicsemi.com/Products/Development-software/nRF5-SDK/Download?lang=en#infotabs*

-By using the Segger Embedded Stuio to open the project file and to flash the correct SDK into the board
+Use the Segger Embedded Studio to open the project file and flash the correct SDK into the board.

 ### Prerequisites

-1. For the server-end(the lights) it should use the source code under *<nrfXSDKforMeshvXXXsrc>/examples/light_switch/*, and then choosing the correct versions for your board, then flash by using the Segger Embedded Stuio
+1. For server-end(BLE device), we should use the source code under *nrfXSDKforMeshvXXXsrc/examples/light_switch/*, and then choose the correct version for the BLE device (we used nRF52840DK), and please flash using the Segger Embedded Studio. <br>

-And for the pervisoning-end(the controller) is should use the surce code under *<nrfXSDKforMeshvXXXsrc>/examples/serial/*, and then choosing the correct versions for your board, then flash by using the Segger
+For provisoning-end(provisioner), we should use the source code under *nrfXSDKforMeshvXXXsrc/examples/serial/*, and then choose the correct versions for your board, and then flash using the Segger Embedded Studio.

-2. Then install the PyACI package, go in the *scripts/interactive_pyaci* directory and install the requirements
+2. Then install the PyACI package, go in the *nrfXSDKforMeshvXXXsrc/scripts/interactive_pyaci* directory and install the requirements
 ```sh
 $ cd scripts/interactive_pyaci
 $ pip install -r requirements.txt